pm0d/LnkChkr/README.md

 You can also remove any  bookmarks if they are broken.
 Caution: Always take a backup before deleting.

 Works on Microsoft Edge and Google Chrome!
+Created with Bing Chat.

 Download it from https://microsoftedge.microsoft.com/addons/detail/lnkchkr/heflecdmkohgljgnpnlhecidgngcohgk